 The rule for the three IEC work permit categories (Working Holiday, Young Professionals and International Co-op—Internship) is simple—each applicant must submit a profile in an IEC pool and applications are assessed separately.
 There is no guarantee that you will both be invited to apply for a work permit.
 If you get an invitation to apply, your spouse or common-law partner will NOT automatically get a work permit under IEC to come with you.

-That said, your spouse or common-law partner may be eligible for a student visa or an open work permit.
+That said, your spouse or common-law partner may be eligible for a student visa or a spousal open work permit (SOWP).
 They could also come to Canada as a visitor.
-And in a few cases, their status as spouse or common-law partner of an IEC permit holder might help…

 What’s a common-law partnership?